algoafrofutures/algoafrofutures.github.io/content/_index.md

 ## Key information

-(Algo|Afro) Futures will take place between May - August at Vivid Projects and will consist of five workshops and one live performance.
+(Algo|Afro) Futures will take place between May - August at Vivid Projects and will consist of five workshops taking place on Saturdays and one live performance.
 Dates will be confirmed in response to participant availability.

 The call is open from Thursday 14th April to Tuesday 3rd May 17:00 BST.
 Applications submitted after this date will not be considered.

-Uo to ten successful applicants will be selected to take part.
+Up to ten successful applicants will be selected to take part.

-Each participant will receive a fee of £100 per workshop.
+Each participant will receive a £500 bursary (£100 per workshop).

 ## Apply